 Duckwrth Treats Hip-Hop As His Missionary Work

 Los Angeles rapper Duckwrth grew up with a foot in two worlds.
 One foot was firmly planted in his mother's Pentecostal household, while the other meandered around his neighborhood outside.
-The artist grew up trying to navigate between these two worlds and on he uses his upcoming EP, The Falling Man, to look back and incorporate these competing forces.
+The artist grew up trying to navigate between these two worlds and he uses his upcoming EP, The Falling Man, to look back and incorporate these competing forces.

 Born Jared Lee, Duckwrth grew up in South Central Los Angeles in the '90s during the height of the West Coast rap boom.
 But as much as he was interested in the music coming out of his city, his mom tried to keep him away from it.

 "A lot of the people coming up in our neighborhood, they were, like, joining gangs so she just didn't want me to be a part of a gang," he says.
-"But also, like, because I was raised religious, it was deemed as secular to not listen to music that doesn't have to do with Jesus."
+"But also, like, because I was raised religious, it was deemed as secular to listen to music that doesn't have to do with Jesus."

-Duckwrth's sheltered childhood led to him spending a lot of time alone drawing, writing and eventually making music.
+Duckwrth's sheltered childhood led him to spend a lot of time alone drawing, writing and eventually making music.
 The rapper unpacks some of his upbringing on the song "Soprano."

 "It reveals how music was secular but I still was curious about the music I wasn't supposed to listen to," he remembers.
 "But for me it wasn't like in a form of rebellion I just was just curious about it."